Alexander Kentikelenis

 Search

-My work has appeared in leading journals, including the American Sociological Review, the American Journal of Sociology, The Lancet, and World Development.
+My research focuses on two overarching topics: global social protection, and decision-making in global governance.
+I have co-authored two books and published over 50 articles in leading social science journals.
 This research has received attention by many media outlets, including the New York Times, Le Monde, El País, Reuters, and the BBC.
 In addition, it formed the basis of parliamentary questions in the UK and in the European Parliament.
-I have also worked as a consultant to the World Health Organization and the European Centre for Disease Prevention and Control.
+In recognition of my work, I have received the Henrik Enderlein Prize for Research Excellence in the Social Sciences, as well as multiple awards from professional associations.

 Picture